MontaVista-OpenSourceTechnology/imx-systemready-firmware/README.md

 to get all the sources.
 After that, just type "make" here and it will build the firmware.
 (Note that the first time, "make -j<n>" won't work because it prompts you for EULA acceptance.)

+The default build builds an imx8mq-evk target.
+If you want to override this, you can copy the make.config file to your own file, modify it, and run make with FW_CONFIG=<file>.
+There are other configurable things like keys that you probably need to modify.

 ## Installing the firmware